-Why Hairstylist Eugene Souleiman Leans Away From All Things Minimal: “I Work With Geniuses”
+Why Hairstylist Eugene Souleiman Doesn't Do Anything Minimal: "I Work With Geniuses"

 You’ll find almost every look imaginable in legendary hairstylist Eugene Souleiman’s portfolio: fishtail braids (he basically reinvented them), sculptural accents (see: the caged updos at Thom Browne last season), even a crimped bowl cut.
 The one coiffure that’s conspicuously missing?
 A simple ponytail.
 Souleiman doesn’t really do those.